ibell/coolprop/Web/Fluids/n-Undecane.rst

 ********************
-n-Heptane
+n-Undecane
 ********************

 Aliases
 ================================================================================
-``nHeptane``, ``Heptane``
+``Undecane``, ``C11``

 Equation of State Reference
 ===========================
-Span, R. and W. Wagner, "Equations of State for Technical Applications.
-II.
-Results for Nonpolar Fluids", International Journal of Thermophysics, Vol. 24, No. 1, January 2003.

-Cp0: Jaeschke, M. and P. Schley,"Ideal-Gas Thermodynamic Properties for Natural-Gas Applications", Int.
-J. Thermophys. v 16, n6 1995
+Aleksandrov, I. S. and A. A. Gerasimov and B. A. Grigor’ev "Using Fundamental Equations of State for Calculating the Thermodynamic Properties of Normal Undecane" Thermal Engineering, 2011, Vol. 58, No. 8, pp. 691–698

 Transport Properties Information
 ================================
-Using ECS in fully predictive mode
+Using ECS in fully predictive mode.

 Fluid Data